sc-voice/sc-voice_net/content/study/search.md

 <p><img src="img/tabs.png" class="ebt-image" alt="screenshot of tab menu" style="width: 400px;"></p>

+### 5. Comparing translations

+It is also possible to compare different translations of the same text (in one or different languages, according to availability) by selecting "show alternate reference" in `settings > text layout`, then select a reference language and translator.
+NOTE: Not all translators have translated all texts.

 ### 5. Go to individual segments

 When you click into a segment it will be highlighted.